 These meetings are open to anyone, and we’ve had students from local middle and high schools attend in the past, as well as other members of the public.
 You don’t have to be a Boise State student or even a physics major to attend, and you don’t have to make any commitment just to attend meetings.
 You’re welcome to attend casually.

 We usually discuss research projects currently running in the group, as well as recent astronomical discoveries in the news.
 You can see recent topics of discussion here.
-If you’d like to be included on the weekly e-mail list for the research group, e-mail me.
+You can join the research group’s e-mail list by e-mailing Prof. Jackson.

 Doing Research with Prof. Jackson